nnneeennn/python_homework/README.md

 A repository to contain exercices and another change

-  khfakbcjlad homework for the Python EBC 2016 course
+  homework for the Python EBC 2016 course

+Hey Hey!